 - You deal with stress well.
 Like any job working with the public, the position of a loan officer can sometimes be stressful.
 If you can deal with that stress in a calm manner, your career as a loan officer is likely to be lucrative.

-The process of becoming a loan officer isn't difficult.
+The process of learning how to become a loan officer isn't difficult.
 For the right person, working as a loan officer can be a rewarding and prosperous career path.
+If you’d like to apply to become a First Savings Loan Officer, please email your resume to firstname.lastname@example.org or visit our the job openings section of our site.